Oasis (band)

-Oasis' popularity later declined and McGuigan and Arthurs left in 1999 as Oasis released Standing on the Shoulder of Giants (2000).
-They were replaced by former Heavy Stereo guitarist Gem Archer and former Ride guitarist Andy Bell.
-White departed in 2004, replaced by Zak Starkey and later Chris Sharrock as touring members.
-Oasis released three more studio albums, Heathen Chemistry (2002), Don't Believe the Truth (2005) and Dig Out Your Soul (2008).
-The group abruptly disbanded after the departure of Noel Gallagher in August 2009.
+Founding members Arthurs and McGuigan left in 1999 during the recording of the band's fourth studio album, Standing on the Shoulder of Giants (2000).
+They were replaced by former Heavy Stereo guitarist Gem Archer on guitar and Ride guitarist Andy Bell on bass guitar.
+White departed in 2004, replaced by touring member Zak Starkey.
+Oasis released three more studio albums in the 2000s: Heathen Chemistry (2002), Don't Believe the Truth (2005) and Dig Out Your Soul (2008).
+The group abruptly disbanded in 2009 after the sudden departure of Noel Gallagher.
+The remaining members of the band continued under the name Beady Eye until their disbandment in 2014.
+Both Gallagher brothers have since had successful solo careers.
+Oasis reformed in 2024 and concurrently announced the Oasis Live '25 Tour, which they embarked on the following year.
+The band currently consists of the Gallagher brothers, Arthurs, Archer and Bell.

-As of 2009, Oasis had sold over 70 million records worldwide.
-They are among the most successful acts on the UK Singles Chart and Albums Chart, with eight UK number-one singles and eight UK number-one albums.
-The band also achieved three Platinum albums in the US.
-They won 17 NME Awards, nine Q Awards, four MTV Europe Music Awards and six Brit Awards, including one in 2007 for Outstanding Contribution to Music and one for the "Best Album of the Last 30 Years" for (What's the Story) Morning Glory?.
-They were nominated for two Grammy Awards.
+As of 2024, Oasis had sold over 75 million records worldwide, making them one of the best-selling music artists of all time.
+They are among the most successful acts in the history of the UK singles chart and the UK Albums Chart, with eight UK number-one singles and eight UK number-one albums.
+The band also achieved three Recording Industry Association of America (RIAA)-certified Platinum albums in the US.
+They won 17 NME Awards, nine Q Awards, four MTV Europe Music Awards, two Ivor Novello Awards, and six Brit Awards, including one in 2007 for Outstanding Contribution to Music and one for the "Best Album of the Last 30 Years" for (What's the Story) Morning Glory?.
+They were also nominated for two Grammy Awards.